-But along with the flowers and plants that Craddock is planning to use for the decor, royal fans can also expect to see some royal floral traditions sprinkled throughout the ceremony.
+The 28-year-old bride hasn't revealed the types of flowers she will feature in her wedding decor, but one thing royal fans can expect to see is some royal floral traditions sprinkled throughout the ceremony.
 (Yes, royal floral traditions do exist!)
 One tradition, in particular, is the royal wedding bouquet.
 Though this detail may seem like an afterthought with all of the other aspects of the wedding, the royal bride's bouquet will have some major history attached to it.

 Throughout history, royal brides have both followed their predecessors' traditions, as well as created some of their own.
 Here are some of the most iconic bouquets belonging to the world's royal brides, as well as the history behind some of the most interesting wedding bouquet traditions.